marcocod/epub-repair-tool/README.md

 # epub-repair-tool
-Tool that repairs the filename of corrupted entries of epub
+Tool that repairs the filename of corrupted entries of ePub files.